SAP-archive/teched2020-DAT260/exercises/ex8/README.md

 -- let's add a default value on the segments that do not have a speed information UPDATE "DAT260"."LONDON_BIKE_EDGES" SET "SPEED_MPH" = 30 WHERE "SPEED_MPH" IS NULL;
 ```
-## Exercise 8.2 Calculate Shortest Paths, minimizing the time it takes to get from start to end
+## Exercise 8.2 Calculate Shortest Paths, minimizing the time it takes to get from start to end <a name="subex2"></a>

 Just like in the previous example, we define a table type and a procedure.
 This time, we are using "length"/SPEED_MPH" as cost function.
 Syntactically, the cost function is a lambda function like this:
 ```sql